srmorgan1/DRLND_P2_Continuous-Control/README.md

 ### Distributed Training

-For this project, there are two separate versions of the Unity environment:
+There are two separate versions of the Unity environment which can be used for this project:
 - The first version contains a single agent.
 - The second version contains 20 identical agents, each with its own copy of the environment.